Why do it at all?

 Finishing!
 Not because it meant no more cycling but just the sense of achievement at what I'd achieved.
 I'd dreamt about the moment for the whole ride, and whilst the actual finish was a little anti-climactic, the sense of satisfaction and pride since has been great.

-During the ride there were many memorable moments, such as the spectacular Northumberland coast, seeing friends & family at the halfway point in Leeds, cycling over the top of the Cairngorms with my friend Emma who'd joined me for the day, randomly bumping into a university friend in Bristol, and cycling over Bodmin Moor in Cornwall.
+During the ride there were many memorable moments, such as the spectacular Northumberland coast, seeing friends & family at the halfway point in Leeds, cycling over the top of the Cairngorms with my friend Emma who'd joined me for the day, randomly bumping into an old university friend in Bristol, and cycling over Bodmin Moor in Cornwall.
 I also found the hospitality of many B&B owners really welcoming (with a few even offering to sponsor me) and some of the B&Bs just amazing.
 Overall it was a superb experience!

 Would I do it again?